Dental Fillings and Dental Bondings Opelika AL

 Which dental fillings are best?

 Several dental filling materials are available to use.
 They include porcelain, gold, silver amalgam, or tooth-colored composite resin.
-The location and extent of the decay, the cost of the filling material, and insurance coverage all play a part in determining which type of material to use.
+The location and extent of the decay and the patient’s preference play a part in determining which type of material to use.
 Generally speaking, most dentists tend to use a composite resin material for the typical filling.
 Composite resin filling material offers a great all-around solution as it is tooth-colored, long-lasting, and less expensive than some of the other materials.
 The dentist will be able to answer any questions you may have about each type of material and help you make the best choice for your individual situation.

 What are composite tooth fillings?